 Even so, I was really keen to go on an art treasure hunt around Georgetown’s UNESCO heritage site, as the area has become renowned for its street art.

 Penang street art history

-Penang’s become famous for its street art thanks to the work of Ernest Zacharevic, who was commissioned to create a series of artworks across the town for the 2012 George Town Festival.
-They’re fun, pretty and bring the local people to life, providing glimpses into everyday goings on of the city.
+Penang’s become famous for its street art thanks to the work of Lithuanian artist Ernest Zacharevic, who was commissioned to create a series of six wall murals across the town for the 2012 George Town Festival.

 Marking George Town

 Before Zacharevic’s series started to don walls there was also Marking George Town.
 This is a series of 52 – yep, you read that right – steel rod sculptures found all over the city.

 Commissioned by the Penang State Government back in 2009 as an initiative to ‘physically brand’ the UNESCO world heritage site with the theme ‘voices of the people’, these are reminiscent of ink-drawn comic book strips, each telling a story related to the location where they’re found or just local history and culture in general.